shreyas1209/Sudoku_Solver_App/README.md

 The code for this part van be found in the function **print_solved_sudoku(solved_sudoku_array,img,img_size = 360, boxes = 9)** in the file **Sudoku_Main.ipynb**.

 ## Limitations
-1.The Sudoku Solver cannot detect small sudoku images that are blur or are partially cut.
+1.The Sudoku Solver cannot detect small sudoku images that are blur or are partially cut.\
 2.The sudoku solver cannot detect more than 1 sudoku in a frame in most cases.

 ## Further Improvisation

-1.Deploying the sudoku solver in a mobile  app so that users can directly click an image of the sudoku and find the solution 2.Enhancing the Sudoku solver for   detecting multiple sudoku images at once
+1.Deploying the sudoku solver in a mobile  app so that users can directly click an image of the sudoku and find the solution.\
+2.Enhancing the Sudoku solver for   detecting multiple sudoku images at once

 ## References